RadicalZephyr/bitburner-todos/TO_TRY_WITH_TUCKER.md

 Try to construct a meta-prompt telling it to come up with off-the-wall ideas for tasks to ask Codex to do.

+## Add MEMORY_TAG to every scripts flags array

+Make it so every script that has a main function includes the `MEMORY_TAG` flag so the new launch service can tag it.

+## Add allocation ID flag to every script

+Add the `allocation-id` flag to every script and make it fully standardized, and remove the option from the `launch` script to specify a different allocation flag.

+## New Launch Service

+See HUMAN_TODO.org for details.

 ## Refactoring harvest main function into more modular (and testable?) chunks

 It's gotten very long and quite intricate, we could ask Codex to try